-Colour Shift – Due to the limitation of current production technologies, LEDs shift their colour temperature over life.
-A LED with an initial colour temperature of 3000°K could, for example, after 5 years, appear to be anywhere from 2500°K to 3500°K. This amount of shift in colour temperature is measured on a MacAdam Ellipse.
+Colour Shift – Due to the limitation of current production technologies, LED's shift their colour temperature over life.
+An LED with an initial colour temperature of 3000°K could, for example, after 5 years, appear to be anywhere from 2500°K to 3500°K. This amount of shift in colour temperature is measured on a MacAdam Ellipse.
 The smaller the colour shift, the better is the quality (binning) of LEDs.
 The MacAdam Ellipse is denoted in steps.
 So, a set of LEDs with a 2-step MacAdam Ellipse will have a lesser shift in colour temperature, which can’t be differentiated by the human eye.
 A set of LEDs with a 7-step MacAdam Ellipse, on the other hand, will have a wide variation in colour temperatures and will appear haphazard.
 For example, in a high-end space with 10 luminaires, if the amount of shift is very high (7-step LEDs), each of the 10 luminaires can appear a different colour temperature, making the space appear appalling.
 The quality and the price of LEDs are proportional to the MacAdam Ellipse.
 So, a 2-step LED will be much better quality and much more expensive than the 7-step LED.
 7-step LEDs are usually only used for sports or industrial areas.
 But their use should be avoided as much as possible.

-Colour Rendering Index– It’s defined as how well a light source can reproduce colour.
-It ranges from0 to 100, and the unit is Ra.
+Colour Rendering Index– CRI defines how well a light source can reproduce colour.
+It ranges from 0 to 100, and the unit is Ra.
 Sunlight and incandescent lamps have a CRI of 100, which means they can reproduce colours accurately.
 Whereas high-pressure sodium street lights have a CRI of as low as 20.
 The CRI of commercially available LEDs ranges from 70 CRI to 98 CRI.
 Low CRIs are usually used for external, industrial, and sports areas.
 Whereas high CRI is preferred for art galleries, retail, and entertainment areas.
-Brightgreen’s TruColour range contains more colours than any other white LED light, making it the highest light quality in the world, with a CRI of 98.
 High CRI enhances the appearance of materials and makes them appear natural. *CRI is slowly being replaced by TM30 which measures a wider range of colours and metrics.